iwk549/react-svg-tournament-bracket/README.md

 Customizable tournament brackets for React

-## What's New in 1.3.0
+## What's New in 1.4.0

-- The matchHeight property now works as expected to expand the area each match takes up and the size of the text.
-Recommended values are between 75 - 1000
-- You can now highlight elements of an individual match using the highlight property of the Match Object and the highlightColor prop.
+- Added option to render a secondary final above the rest of the bracket using the secondaryFinal prop

 ## Installation